alek0991/iSAFE/ReadMe.md

 Thus, our input is in the form of a binary
 SNP matrix with each column corresponding to a haplotype and each row to a mutation, and entries corresponding to the allelic state, with 0 denoting the ancestral allele, and 1 denoting the derived allele. iSAFE can take input in [hap](https://github.com/alek0991/iSAFE/blob/master/hap_format.md) or [vcf](https://samtools.github.io/hts-specs/VCFv4.2.pdf) formats.
-Note that in vcf mode, iSAFE accepts VCF and indexed bgzipped VCF (.vcf.gz plus .vcf.gz.tbi) with the file type detected automatically.
+Note that in vcf mode, iSAFE only accepts indexed bgzipped VCF (.vcf.gz plus .vcf.gz.tbi).
 * [hap](https://github.com/alek0991/iSAFE/blob/master/hap_format.md) format: ```--format hap``` or ```-f hap```
     - Input with hap format is not allowed with any of these: ```--vcf-cont```, ```--sample-case```, ```--sample-cont```, ```--AA```.
     - With hap format, iSAFE assumes that derived allele is 1 and ancestral allele is 0 in the input file, and the selection is ongoing (the favored mutation is not fixed).